 The number of refugees remaining in East and West Africa and of persons displaced within their country has markedly increased since 2015-2016, as observed in Figure 2.
-The main refugee-hosting countries are Uganda (1.5 million) followed by Sudan (1.1 million) and Ethiopia (780,000).
-The countries most affected by internal displacement are Somalia (3.0 million IDPs), Nigeria (2.9 million), Sudan (2.7 million) and Ethiopia (2.7 million).i,4

-The number of migrants arriving irregularly in Europe is much smaller than in 2015-2016, while great numbers continue to travel to Saudi Arabia through Yemen.
-Data suggests that the number of irregular arrivals to Europe from the 21 countries covered by the study may have decreased by a factor of ten between 2016 and 2019.ii However, since 2019 these numbers have picked up again, notably on the Western Atlantic Routeiii and on the Central Mediterranean Route (although the latter route is mostly travelled by migrants from North Africa and the Middle East, as opposed to countries covered by our study).
-Figure 2: Number of refugees from the 21 countries covered by the study remaining in East and West Africa; and number of persons displaced internally in
+The main refugee-hosting countries are Uganda (1.5 million) followed by Sudan (1.1 million) and Ethiopia (780,000).3 The countries most affected by internal displacement are Somalia (3.0 million IDPs), Nigeria (2.9 million), Sudan (2.7 million) and Ethiopia (2.7 million).^{i,4} through Yemen.
+Data suggests that the number of irregular arrivals to Europe from the 21 countries covered by the study may have decreased by a factor of ten between 2016 and 2019.
+However, since 2019 these numbers have picked up again, notably on the Western Atlantic Routeiii and on the Central Mediterranean Route (although the latter route is mostly travelled by migrants from North Africa and the Middle East, as opposed to countries covered by our study).5